Here's Exactly What To Eat (And Not Eat) To Maximize Fertility

 So many of the 30-something women in my practice have been on oral contraceptives for years, living goal-oriented, high-stress lifestyles and getting all their "ducks in a row" before they start contemplating a family.
 Sadly, so many women don't realize they have medical problems until they are trying to conceive and having trouble doing so.
 There are many factors that contribute2 to fertility struggles, but I always take it back to the basics with my patients and start with nutrition.

 The goal is to eat natural, clean, non-GMO, chemical- and dye-free organic foods as much as possible.
 Always check the Dirty Dozen and Clean 15 for the most up-to-date foods to buy organic.
-The Standard American Diet (SAD) actually decreases fertility; people consuming high trans-fat diets, processed meats, sugary drinks, and high-glycemic-index foods can be devoid of essential nutrients, minerals, and vitamins—which makes it harder to conceive naturally.
+The Standard American Diet (SAD) actually decreases3 fertility; people consuming high trans-fat diets, processed meats, sugary drinks, and high-glycemic-index foods can be devoid of essential nutrients, minerals, and vitamins—which makes it harder to conceive naturally.
 In contrast, the anti-inflammatory Mediterranean diet—my personal favorite—increases4 the chances of women conceiving naturally as well as through IVF.
 The key is to have adequate protein, fats, and healthy carbs while limiting excessive sugars and processed foods.
 Here's where to start:

 Although excessive fat can hinder fertility in both men and women, by limiting5 sperm count in men and increasing6 hormonal problems in females, a recent study showed that women who ate full-fat dairy were more fertile7 than those eating nonfat or low-fat dairy.
 Dairy isn't for everyone, but for those who tolerate it well, always focus on full-fat, organic, grass-fed dairy.